-Short-term financial assets include cash and due from banks, including Federal funds sold and accrued interest receivable.
+Cash and cash equivalents include cash and due from banks and interest-bearing deposits in other banks.
 The carrying amount is considered a reasonable estimate of fair value because there is a relatively short duration of time between the origination of the instrument and its expected realization.
 As such, these short-term financial assets are classified as Level 1.
 Fair values of fixed-rate certificates of deposit are estimated using a discounted cash flow calculation that applies interest rates currently being offered on certificates to a schedule of aggregated expected monthly maturities.
 Accordingly, these assets are classified as Level 2.